kawak1320/ci-final-project/README.md

   <p>Results of the test step.</p>
 </div>

-We can run any job in the workflow manually
+We can run any job in the workflow manually and add different trigger options for the Pipeline

 ```
 on:
   #Manually trigger runs